Planning to purchase a lot to build a home in Ontario?

 Proper approvals under the OBC must be obtained by the homeowner before installing any of the suggestions for improving system performance.

-Case in point; a small one bedroom /one bathroom house would have a maximum daily flow rate of about 750 liters.
-If that system were being located in soils with high absorption rate, then the system could be quite small and be installed at a reasonable cost.
+Case in point; a small one-bedroom /one-bathroom house would have a maximum daily flow rate of about 750 liters.
+If that system were being located in soils with a high absorption rate, then the system could be quite small and be installed at a reasonable cost.